 Wednesday, September 23, 2020

-I would add, however, that the strongest proof for לתכן is contextual rather than from textual variants -- that is, from the Musaf prayer itself and from related biblical verses from which Alenu's author seems to draw.
+I would add, however, that the strongest proof for לתכן is contextual rather than from textual variants -- that is, from the Musaf prayer itself and from related biblical verses from which Aleinu's author seems to draw.

 The expression לתכן עולם appears to allude to the second Ketuvim verse (Ps.
 93:1) in the Malkhuyot section of Musaf: